csc7/PP1_CI_TGC/README.md

 The following tools were used to validate the files of the website:
 - ### HTML Files
 https://validator.w3.org/ was used to validate the HTML files.
 All files ended up with zero errors and warnings.
-Check the files and/or images below:
+Please check the evidence below:

 <details>
     <summary>Home Page</summary>